 Missouri’s economy depends upon general aviation and the aerospace manufacturing industry.
 Tourists use airplanes to fly into and out of Columbia, Joplin, Kansas City, Springfield and St. Louis every day.
 The aviation and aerospace manufacturing industry accounts for over 18,000 jobs in Missouri and many of the state’s brightest students study aviation manufacturing in order to keep jobs in the state.

-Slack & Davis attorneys know how quickly things can change in the aviation industry.
+Slack Davis Sanger attorneys know how quickly things can change in the aviation industry.
 The laws can be confusing and overwhelming, especially if you are seeking help after a plane crash.
 Our Missouri aviation attorneys are available to provide support and guidance when dealing with the loss of a loved one due to a plane or helicopter crash.
-The aviation accident attorneys of Slack & Davis are committed to helping you get the compensation you deserve.
+The aviation accident attorneys of Slack Davis Sanger are committed to helping you get the compensation you deserve.
 To explore your legal options, or for a free case evaluation, call 800-455-8686.